j624364/asca-rust/doc/doc.md

 #### Romanisation
 A romanisation rule allows you to manipulate the output from ipa into another desired form.
-The left-hand side of the arrow contains a list of the matching ipa segments.
+The left-hand side of the arrow contains a list of the matching ipa segments or features.
 Additionally, `$` can be used to target syllable breaks.
 Right of the arrow contains a list of replacement strings.
 A star `*` or empty set symbol `∅` can be used to specify that the matching element should be removed.

 Some examples: